cltcht/Polynomial-regression/README.md

 In shell execute following command : `conda env create -f environment.yml`.

-### 2D Linear regression : search for maximum in bounded phase space
+### 2D Linear regression : Least Square search for maximum in bounded phase space

 **At first I decided to go from scratch and have zero look online and just give it a try in the morning with what I thought overnight.**